 Animals have a long tradition of being bilaterally symmetrical - that is, of the left side and the right being nearly identical.
 Sure, there are a few exceptions - the human heart is nearly always farther to the left side, for instance.
 Snakes and other elongate, limbless animals sometimes stagger their paired organs (gonads, kidneys) so that one is in front of the other, to better fit in their cylindrical bodies.
 Most snakes have even done away with one of their two lungs.
 But the basic external body plan, the bones and muscles on the left and the right, are always mirror-images of one another, right?

 Enter the pareatid snakes.
-This is a small group of colubroid snakes that relatively recently gained their family status - prior to 2005 they were, like most crown-group snakes, considered a subfamily of the Colubridae.
+This is a small group of colubroid snakes that relatively recently gained their family status - prior to 2005 they were, like many snakes, considered a subfamily of the Colubridae.
 Several phylogenetic analyses have found Pareatids to be only distantly related to other colubroids, having diverged from them at least 40 million years ago.

 In any case they are incredibly unique.
 Distributed in tropical southeastern Asia, west of Wallace's line, they are relatively small terrestrial and arboreal snakes that feed mainly on slugs and snails (gastropods).
 In this respect, they are convergent with some Neotropical snakes, such as species of Dipsas, Sibon, Sibynomorphus, and Tomodon, as well as the African genus Duberria and the familiar North American snakes Storeria and probably Contia.
 However, pareatids possess a morphological adaptation to gastropodophagy (specifically, cochleophagy) unrivaled in the snake suborder.
 You see, most snails' shells coil in a clockwise direction from the center of their shell - that is, to the right.
 This is referred to as dextral, as opposed to sinistral (to the left or counterclockwise).
 If that seems weird, consider that about 90% of people also have an asymmetry: they are right-handed.
 This predominance is even reflected in our language: dextral comes from the Latin word dexterous, meaning manual skill, whereas the evil or unlucky connotation of sinistral is reflected in the word sinister.

-|That's one sinister snail|
+|That's one sinister snail

 So what does this mean for a snail specialist predator?
 It means that there is a selective force acting on one side of the snake's feeding apparatus, but not the other.
 Perhaps it goes without saying, but snakes have no hands, so they feed with their mouths only.
 Specifically, pareatids use their lower jaws to extract snails' soft bodies from their shells, because they lack the crushing bite force of mammals and other snail predators (but wait for my upcoming article on the snake Fordonia leucobalia).